yonkahlon/Zenject/README.md

 * Support for global, project-wide bindings to apply to all scenes
 * "Scene Decorators" which allow adding functionality to a different scene without changing it directly
 * Ability to validate object graphs at editor time including dynamic object graphs created via factories
-* Ability to print entire object graph as a UML image automatically
 * Nested Containers / Sub-Containers
 * Support for Commands and Signals
 * Ability to easily define discrete 'islands' of dependencies using 'Facade' classes